a-rios/ats-models/README.md

        --tgt_tags_included \
        ```
     * if source or target is one language, setting `--src_lang` or `--tgt_lang` will be slightly faster than reading the tags from the text
     * input can also be given as json files, however, currently the only supported format is the internal UZH json.
 The option `--remove_xml_in_json` will remove the xml markup to train a model on text only, without this option, the model will be trained to predict text with xml layout information according to the content of the json files.
+If using json as input, there is no need to specify source and target languages, as those are read from the json file itself.
        ```
        --train_jsons list-of-json-files \
        --dev_jsons list-of-json-files \